pce/pce.github.io/_posts/2020-08-08-art-of-code-in-cpp-01.md

     81

-A geomatrical Prove of the sum of Odd is square:
+A geometrical Prove of the sum of Odd is square:

 ![](/images/sumofodd_is_square.png)